nih-cfde/play-with-github/example.md

 4)

-I love eating these food:
+I love eating these food
 1)
 2)
 3)